Submitty/submitty.github.io/_docs/instructor/iris_rainbow_grades.md

 ![](http://submitty.org/images/iris.png)

 1. **Export the grades from the TA grading system / database**
    Go to the TA grading website.
-From the top menu, select "Grading Tools" -> "Generate Grade Summaries", then Click "Generate Grade Summaries".
-After a brief pause, you should get confirmation that it created the grade summary report for each student.
+From the top menu, select "HWReports, CSV Reports, and Grade Summaries", then Click "Generate Grade Summaries".
+Once the grade summary reports have been created, the browser will finish reloading the page and display a green box with "Successfully Generated GradeSummaries" in it.
+Currently this box disappears automatically a few seconds after is is loaded.

    Those json files are saved here: